scottgriv/GitHub-User-Info/README.md

 <h1 align="center">⚙️ GitHub User Info ⚙️</h1>

-A web application that allows you to search for a GitHub user by username in order to view their profile information and other details.
+A web application, utilizing GitHub API, that allows you to search for GitHub user or organization in order to view profile information and other details.
 - View a demo of the project on GitHub Pages **[Here](https://scottgriv.github.io/angular-github_user_info/)**.

 <div align="center">